-Studying and living in the Netherlands presents a truly enriching experience, characterized by a vibrant culture, exceptional education, and a warm welcome for international students.
-Known for its progressive values and innovative educational practices, Dutch universities draw students from around the world, with approximately 123,000 international students enrolling in the past academic year.
+Studying and living in the Netherlands offers an enriching experience, with a vibrant culture, strong higher education system, and a welcoming environment for international students.
+Known for its progressive values and innovative educational practices, Dutch universities draw students from around the world, with 48,139 new international students enrolling in Dutch higher education in the 2025–2026 academic year.

-This guide aims to provide crucial insights into the practical aspects of studying in the Netherlands, including the costs associated with education and living in various cities.
-Whether you’re captivated by the country’s rich history, stunning landscapes, or lively student community, thorough preparation for your journey can significantly enhance your experience.
+This guide aims to provide key insights into the practical aspects of studying in the Netherlands, including the costs associated with education and living in various cities.
+Whether you’re captivated by the country’s rich history, stunning landscapes, or lively student community, preparing thoroughly for your journey can significantly enhance your experience.

 Let’s explore the academic and living costs that international students can expect while studying in the Netherlands.